 The Sizzling Hero Mega Bundle

-Get ALL 9 of my full-length standalones in this super HOT bundle for 50% off!
+Get 5 of my most popular full-length standalones in this super HOT bundle for 50% off!
 PLUS a free Novella!
 (Offer NOT available on any other retailer!)

 ★★★★★ "Once again, another excellent story by M James.
 I appreciate when writers can take their time investing on their characters and coming up with a story,that will hold their readers interest.
 I'm really looking forward to the next release." - Kindle Customer, Carnal Desire